reykalyan179-tech/iedr-utility-data-lakehouse/README.md

 End-to-end data pipeline for the **Integrated Energy Data Resource (IEDR)** project, built to ingest, process, and serve utility data (circuits, installed DERs, planned DERs) from New York utilities in a cloud-based lakehouse.

-This project was developed as part of a Data Engineer III interview task using **Databricks Premium Trial** (with $400 credits).
+This project was developed as part of a Data Engineer III interview task using **Databricks** .
 It demonstrates a full **medallion architecture**, environment separation, Git integration, unit testing, CI, and job orchestration.

 ## Project Overview